-The Project Location, situated within the broader Project Study Area, is defined as per O. Reg.
+The Project Location, situated within the broader Project Study Area, is defined in O. Reg.
 359/09 as "...a part of land and all or part of any building or structure in, on or over which a person is engaging in or proposes to engage in the project and any air space in which a person is engaging in or proposes to engage in the project".
 As described therein, the Project Location boundary is the outer limit of where site preparation and construction activities will occur (i.e., Disturbance Areas described below) and where permanent infrastructure will be located, including the air space occupied by turbine blades.

-Disturbance Areas have been identified surrounding various Project components, which are depicted on the Project Location figure by the item "Project Location" in the legend.
-These denote areas where temporary disturbance during the construction phase may occur as a result of: temporary project component laydown and storage areas, crane pad construction and turbine turnaround areas.
-With the exception of the project components described above, no permanent infrastructure is proposed within these areas.
+Disturbance Areas have been identified surrounding various Project components; such areas correspond to the "Project Location" boundaries in the map in Appendix A. These areas denote zones where temporary disturbance during the construction phase may occur as a result of: temporary Project component laydown and storage areas, crane pad construction or turbine turnaround areas.
+With the exception of the Project components described above, no permanent infrastructure is proposed within these areas.
 Following construction activities, the land will be returned to pre-construction conditions.

 Construction of the Project will meet or exceed all local regulations and standards (i.e. Ontario Electric Safety Code, Ontario Building Code, etc.).
-The proposed turbines and associated infrastructure are presented in Appendix B.
+The proposed turbines and associated infrastructure are presented in the map in Appendix A.